A top-order batter who graduated from captaining England Under-19s to make her full England debut against South Africa in 2000.

 An injury to Clare Connor meant Brindle was selected as vice-captain to Charlotte Edwards for the 2005 tour to Sri Lanka and India, but at the end of that year she took a break from the international game to start a family.

-That was until she was selected for the academy high performance training camp in Pune, India, in April 2011.
+That was until she was selected for the academy high performance training camp in Pune, India, during April 2011.

 Next month she became the first woman to score a century in men’s Premier League cricket, for Louth in the Lincolnshire Premier League.

-That helped her earn a senior England return that summer and, having joined Sussex from Lancashire, she consolidated her place with an unbeaten 107 in an ODI against South Africa in October.
+That helped her earn a senior England return that summer and, having joined Sussex from Lancashire, she consolidated her place with an unbeaten 107 in an ODI against South Africa during October.

-Brindle was an England regular in 2012, helping her country finish runners-up at the World Twenty20 in Sri Lanka.
+Brindle became England regular, helping her country finish runners-up at the 2012 World Twenty20 in Sri Lanka and come third at the 2013 World Cup in India.